We have set out below an example of our Terms of Business a client of JustRight Scotland would receive.

 WHO PAYS FOR OUR WORK ON YOUR BEHALF

 When we begin working for you, we will discuss with you whether or not you are eligible for legal aid from the Scottish Legal Aid Board (SLAB) in relation to the work you have asked us to do.
 If you are eligible for legal aid, and it is granted, you will not owe us any money for the work that we do for you.
+This means that in most cases, we will not charge you for any advice or representation that we provide to you.

 HOW WE USE YOUR PERSONAL INFORMATION